Free & Low-Cost Resources for Eating Disorder Help

 • Online library

 You can also sign up for the Community Connections Forum and share your story.
-Reading inspirational messages from other people and getting your questions answered by peers could be a helpful resource while working on recovery.
+Reading inspirational messages from others and getting your questions answered by peers could be a helpful resource while working on recovery.

 There’s no cost to participate, but you must register to get started.